DeepikaReddy0717/Employee_Onboarding_System/README.md

 We would like to thank:

 - 💻 Our amazing **team members** for their dedication, teamwork, and contributions across all modules
-- 📚 Various **online communities, tutorials, and documentation** that provided guidance throughout the development
+- 📚 Various **online communities, tutorials, and documentation** like w3 schools,tutorial point that provided guidance throughout the development
-- 👨‍🏫 The course instructors and mentors for their constant support and encouragement
+- 👨‍🏫 The course instructors and mentor Dr.Deepak sir  for their constant support and encouragement
 - 🌐 Open-source tools and frameworks that made this project possible

 ## 📌 How to Run the Project Locally